spaCy NER for PII Detection

 return "".join(redacted_chars)

-Deploying this architecture at scale requires continuous evaluation against false positive reduction strategies and privilege preservation mandates.
+Deploying this architecture at scale requires continuous evaluation against privilege preservation mandates.
 Standard en_core_web_sm weights lack legal domain specificity; organizations should transition to domain-adapted models trained on annotated discovery sets.
 For workflows involving privileged communications, Fine-Tuning spaCy Models for Attorney-Client Privilege provides the necessary annotation schema and training loop adjustments.

 Pipeline orchestration should follow official spaCy processing pipeline standards, with custom components registered via @spacy.Language.component and version-controlled alongside model weights.
 Audit logs must capture: